wohaiyo/multi-view_feature_aggregation/README.md

 - One GPU with 11GB is needed

 ### Dataset
-You need to download the RueMonge2014 dataset, and put the files in the `data` folder with following structure.
+You need to download the RueMonge2014 dataset, and use the script 'data/prepare_ruemonge_data_homo.py' to pre-process the images, put the files in the `data` folder with following structure.
 ```
-├── RueMonge2014
+├── RueMonge428_seq3_homo
 |    ├── train
 |    |    ├── img
 |    |    └── label